EthanSansom/phinterval/paper/paper.md

 ---
-title: 'phinterval: An R package for representing and manipulating timespans with gaps'
+title: 'phinterval: An R package for representing and manipulating time spans with gaps'
 tags:
   - R
   - dates